Manage Your Error Quota

 The integration is enabled by default and adds the following configuration options to the SDK:

 allowUrls: Domains that might raise acceptable exceptions represented in a regex pattern format.

-denyUrls: A list of strings or regex patterns that match error URLs which should be blocked from sending events (Configuring both options on the SDK can be used to block subdomains of the domains listed in
+denyUrls: A list of strings or regex patterns which match error URLs that should be blocked from sending events.
+Configuring both

-The integration attaches global handlers to capture uncaught exceptions (
+This integration attaches global handlers to capture uncaught exceptions (

 onerror) and unhandled rejections (